Loading...

 • If the applicant initiates the project before receiving final approval from OSCIA, they do so at the risk of forfeiting the cost-share if all terms and conditions are not satisfied.

-• OSCIA issues payments after projects have been completed and required claim documentation is received.
-The project must be paid for in full by the applicant prior to cost-share being issued.
+• OSCIA issues payments after projects have been completed and all required claim documentation is received.
+The project must be paid for in full by the applicant and the approved practice(s) must be implemented on new acres prior to cost-share being issued.

 • Applicants are responsible for securing all necessary approvals and permits for the proposed project before starting and complying with all applicable municipal bylaws and provincial or federal regulations.
 OSCIA may require copies of permits obtained for some projects before issuing cost-share payments.